SCLBD/DeepfakeBench/README.md

 <a href="#top">[Back to top]</a>

 All datasets used in DeepfakeBench can be downloaded from their own websites or repositories.
-For the convenience, we also provide the data we use in our research.
+For convenience, we also provide the data we use in our research.
 All the downloaded datasets have been organized and arranged in the same folder. **Users can easily access and download the preprocessed data**, including original videos and corresponding mask videos, directly from we provided data, including:

 | Dataset Name                 | Download Link (Baidu Netdisk)                                                  | Extract Code          | Notes |
 | ---------------------------- | --------------------------------------------------------------- | ------------- | ----- |